-SS 391A Research Design and Applied Statistics 3 credits PGS An overview of the major principles of data gathering, statistical analysis, and evaluation.
+SS 391A Research Design and Applied Statistics

+An overview of the major principles of data gathering, statistical analysis, and evaluation.
 Students will be shown methods for defining, researching, analyzing, and evaluating problems, as well as the skills necessary to critique journal articles containing research.

-SS 393 Research Methods and Applied Statistics
+Research Methods and Applied Statistics